16. April, 2023 - Coimbra, Portugal

 Alexandru Iosup, Vrije Universiteit Amsterdam

-Dragi Kimovski, University of Klagenfurt
+Dragi Kimovski, University of Klagenfurt, Austria

 Tania Lorido, Roblox

-Issam Rais, The Artic University of Norway
+Issam Rais, The Arctic University of Norway

 Prateek Sharma, Indiana University Bloomington